Taimisson/Competitive-Programming/Beecrowd Solutions/Iniciante/1044 - Múltiplos.md

     int A, B;
     cin >> A >> B;

-    if(B % A == 0 || A % B == 0)
+    // Verifica se A é multiplo de A e vice-versa. if(B % A == 0 || A % B == 0)
         cout << "Sao Multiplos" << endl;
     else